 Answer your Pulse question

-From within your 15Five you can:
+From within your Check-in, you can:

 - Comment on the reasoning for your status (optional)

-- Update your progress on Key results
+- Update your progress on key results that you own, no matter who owns the objective

 - Use the '...' to view the objective's full details or to close an objective